 Purchasing a new car is no simple decision.
 Besides deciding what vehicle make and model you want, you also have to decide how you will buy the car.
 Unless you’re fortunate enough to pay with cash, chances are, you’ll be looking into financing options.

-Deciding what car finance option is right for your situation is important, when you’re shopping around for a car to buy, you should be evaluating your finance options at the same time.
+Deciding what car finance option is right for your situation is important when you’re shopping around for a car to buy, you should be evaluating your finance options at the same time.

 If you’re in the market for a new car, knowing what your finance options are before getting to the dealer will allow you to get the best finance deal possible.
 Looking for a new set of wheels?
-These are the most common finance products out there.
+These are the most common financial products out there.

 Unlike a car loan, a Chattel Mortgage is a commercial finance option used for commercial car purchases.
 As a Chattel Mortgage is specifically designed to be a commercial finance option, the car must be used for business purposes at least 50% of the time.